-Our expert Bowman will share the secrets of this historical sport, showcasing the skill and techniques used centuries ago, to protect the fortress from invading armies.
+Our expert Bowman shares the secrets of this historical sport, showcasing the skill and techniques used centuries ago, to protect the fortress from invading armies.

 Behold arrows soaring before you as our resident Archer demonstrates his expert skills, in the shadow of Guys Tower on the East Front.